background grid image

 • It offers a broad range of built-in commands that play nicely together and more or less replace tools like jq, curl, awk, cut, join, and sed.

-• It enables you to create custom commands with typed inputs and auto-generated (and very pretty) help output.
+• It enables you to create custom commands with typed inputs and auto-generated (and pretty) help output.

 • It supports nested data records, which gives it a kind of object-oriented flavor.